mslonik/mslonik/BlockDiagrams_GitHub.md

 # What I'm working on?
 What's my solution to above challenges?

-First, it's good to know how much do you type and move your mouse daily.
-Surprisingly anser to this question is not so easy to be answered.
-Operating systems do not deliver such information.
-The reason for that is quite simple: to tell you, how many keys do you press, they must to keep this information in memory.
-As long as we enter passwords and any other, sometimes sensitive, information to our coputers by typing, there is always a risk that not-transparent software will make unwatend use of recorded infomation.
+Below you can find some hints and proposals from my side.
+These are mainly tools which I use everyda.

-## How many times do you press your keyboard keys: KeyboardStats
+## How many times do you press your keyboard keys and what is a distance travelled by your mouse body?

 As I don't trust fully to any existing "key loggers", I wrote one by myself.
 This is only a script, so it doesn't run by itself.
 It is called **[KeyboardStats][]** and at the moment is able to provide statistics about keyboard keys pressed.
-(In a future I plan to add information coming also from your mouse).
+It also estimates whas is a distance travelled by your mouse over a surface.
 The script is written in [AutoHotkey][] scripting language and published at GitHub.

 ## Text expansion tool: Hotstrings